-- A number of sessions addressed the growing challenges stemming from increased use of the Internet around the world, along with the ways in which such use may threaten the security and development benefits of the Internet.
-Stakeholders stressed the need for cybersecurity measures to be implemented in cooperation with all stakeholders and international expert bodies; with the IGF providing a unique space for such collaborative efforts.
-Security professionals, law enforcement agencies, programmers, and business people, among others, have to work together in order to address new threats and challenges to online security for both individuals and organizations.
-Cyberattacks, cybercrime and issues related to privacy and surveillance are challenges that require urgent collaboration and cooperation as well. - In the Internet's tradition of allowing for unlimited creation of new opportunities, the Internet of Things and artificial intelligence have the potential to bring about ground-breaking benefits to mankind and our quality of life.
+- In the Internet's tradition of allowing for unlimited creation of new opportunities, the Internet of Things and artificial intelligence have the potential to bring about ground-breaking benefits to mankind and our quality of life.
 The challenge is to foster this continuous development and to enable the IoT to further grow into the Internet and Internet governance processes.
-Issues and challenges such as standardisation, interoperability, and security are very similar to issues the Internet dealt with in its young history, and offer substantial opportunities for multistakeholder cooperation and mutual learning.
-Internet and Trade also featured prominently in many sessions throughout the week as many participants expressed that trade, as well as copyright, intellectual property and data protection, would be central aspects of Internet governance moving forward. - National, Regional and Youth IGFs (NRIs) have been emerging spontaneously ever since the IGF was convened in 2006.
+Issues and challenges such as standardisation, interoperability, and security are very similar to issues the Internet dealt with in its young history, and offer substantial opportunities for multistakeholder cooperation and mutual learning. - National, Regional and Youth IGFs (NRIs) have been emerging spontaneously ever since the IGF was convened in 2006.
 They are independent in their work, and organized in accordance with the core IGF principles of being multistakeholder, bottom-up, inclusive, open, transparent and non-commercial.
-The NRI network nearly doubled since the 10th IGF; growing from 37 NRIs at the end of 2015 to a current record of 72 recognised NRIs6.
+The NRI network nearly doubled since the 10th IGF; growing from 37 NRIs at the end of 2015 to a current record of 72 recognised NRIs.
 The NRIs are active and immensely useful contributors to the IGF community's intersessional activities.
 The linkages between the NRIs and the global IGF have increased significantly thanks to many joint work activities such as the organization of sessions held during the 11th IGF, collaborative work on developing publications containing guidelines, and best practices on how to establish and run a successful NRI.
-Records from the NRIs' regular fortnightly meetings7 also serve as valuable and tangible inputs to the global IGF; providing more local and issue- specific perspectives to policy challenges. - In 2016, the IGF furthered its work on Policy Options for Connecting and Enabling the Next Billion(s).
+Records from the NRIs' regular fortnightly meetings also serve as valuable and tangible inputs to the global IGF; providing more local and issue- specific perspectives to policy challenges. - In 2016, the IGF furthered its work on Policy Options for Connecting and Enabling the Next Billion(s).
 This year, the intersessional initiative focused on local and regional specificities to enabling meaningful access and also investigated how ensuring meaningful Internet access can support the UN Sustainable Development Goals (SDGs).
-CENB Phase II8 of this seminal work builds on the IGF community's work on this topic in 2015 (Phase I).
-Together, over 120 substantive contributions from a diversity of stakeholders and stakeholder groups are reflected in this initiative, which helps to illustrate the need for not only enabling more people to access the Internet, but also for them to benefit from and be empowered by the developmental potential of the Internet.
+CENB Phase II of this seminal work builds on the IGF community's work on this topic in 2015 (Phase I).
+Together, over 120 substantive contributions from a diversity of stakeholders and stakeholder groups are reflected in this initiative, which helps to illustrate the need for not only enabling more people to access the Internet, but also for them to benefit from and be empowered by the developmental potential of the Internet. - The IGF Best Practice Forums (BPFs) continue to offer unique platforms to investigate topical Internet policy challenges by collecting community input and experiences in a flexible and bottom-up manner.
+The BPFs gather knowledge that exists with different groups, organizations, experts and individuals, to make it available as a useful resource to the broader community in the form of tangible best practice outcome documents.
+Through their substantive outreach efforts and continued calls for input and contributions, the BPFs enabled more diverse and varied participation in IGF processes, including from a richer variety of regions and stakeholder groups.
+By continuously involving new people in their work, the various BPFs also contributed to enlarging the global footprint of the IGF.
+As a part of the 2016 community intersessional activities, the third cycle of BPFs focused on Gender and Access, Understanding the Commercial and Economic Incentives behind a Successful IPv6 Deployment, Contributing to the success and continued development of Internet exchange points (IXPs), and Building Confidence and Security in the use of Information and Communications Technologies (ICTs) through Enhanced Cooperation and Collaboration.
+BPFs worked throughout the year in an open and inclusive way via open mailing lists, regular virtual meetings and BPF workshops during the 11th IGF meeting.